applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/parallelization.md

 Parallelization is done on an **per-algorithm-level**, meaning that the algorithms are responsible for providing parallelization capabilities.

-The included base algorithms [ACAQIteratingAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQIteratingAlgorithm.html), [ACAQSimpleIteratingAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQSimpleIteratingAlgorithm.html), and [ACAQMergingAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQMergingAlgorithm.html)
+The included base algorithms [JIPipeIteratingAlgorithm](/apidocs/org/hkijena/jipipe/api/algorithm/JIPipeIteratingAlgorithm.html), [JIPipeSimpleIteratingAlgorithm](/apidocs/org/hkijena/jipipe/api/algorithm/JIPipeSimpleIteratingAlgorithm.html), and [JIPipeMergingAlgorithm](/apidocs/org/hkijena/jipipe/api/algorithm/JIPipeMergingAlgorithm.html)
 already come with support for parallelization that **has to be manually enabled via code**.
-The inherit from [ACAQParallelizedAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQParallelizedAlgorithm.html) and completely apply parallelization automatically.
+The inherit from [JIPipeParallelizedAlgorithm](/apidocs/org/hkijena/jipipe/api/algorithm/JIPipeParallelizedAlgorithm.html) and completely apply parallelization automatically.

-# Automated parallelization (ACAQParallelizedAlgorithm)
+# Automated parallelization (JIPipeParallelizedAlgorithm)

 The automated parallelization is controlled by three factors: